 This course is a lecture-based survey of mammalian organ systems physiology with emphasis on human physiology.
-Each of the major organ systems, cardiovascular, pulmonary, renal, and gastrointestinal, are covered along with cell physiology, endocrinology and neurophysiology.
+Each of the major organ systems, including cardiovascular, pulmonary, renal, and gastrointestinal, are covered along with related aspects of cell physiology, endocrinology and neurophysiology.

 The structure and function of cells and cellular organelles with particular attention to how these interact in larger units of organization.
 (Same as ANAT 5093 and BIOC 5093)